 - 1.2 The primary purpose of the SPD is to provide detailed guidance for anyone intending to develop within Ipswich.
 It applies to all types of development including residential, employment, commercial and community uses.
 This SPD sets out how applicants should promote and facilitate cycling from the outset of planning a development.
 It also sets out the Council's vision for cycling in Ipswich and identifies strategic cycling routes which the Council would wish to see enhanced, placing on-site provision within the context of the Borough-wide network. - 1.3 In this respect it should be noted that the Borough Council is the planning authority and but is not the highways authority.
-The provision of cycle infrastructure as part of the operation of the highway network is the responsibility of Suffolk County Council.
-As highways authority Suffolk County Council advise Ipswich Borough Council on the transport elements of planning applications.
-Suffolk County Council will consider adopting cycle infrastructure on land within new developments through agreement with the landowner/developer. - 1.4 This SPD replaces the 'Cycle Strategy for Ipswich' supplementary planning guidance (1998).
+The provision of cycle infrastructure as part of the operation of the highway network is the responsibility of Suffolk County Council. - 1.4 This SPD replaces the 'Cycle Strategy for Ipswich' supplementary planning guidance (1998).